inputsh/awesome-linux/README.md

 * [Cinnamon](http://cinnamon.linuxmint.com/) - Cinnamon strives to provide a traditional user experience.
 Cinnamon is a fork of GNOME 3.
 * [EDE](http://www.equinox-project.org/) - EDE is a small desktop environment built to be responsive, light in resource usage and to have a familiar look and feel.
-* [Enlightenment](https://www.enlightenment.org/) - The Enlightenment desktop shell provides an efficient window manager based on the Enlightenment Foundation Libraries along with other essential desktop components like a file manager, desktop icons and widgets.
-It supports themes, while still being capable of performing on older hardware or embedded devices.
 * [LXQt](http://lxqt.org/) - LXQt is the Qt port and the upcoming version of LXDE, the Lightweight Desktop Environment.
 It is the product of the merge between the LXDE-Qt and the Razor-qt projects: A lightweight, modular, blazing-fast and user-friendly desktop environment.
 * [MATE](http://www.mate-desktop.org/) - Mate provides an intuitive and attractive desktop to Linux users using traditional metaphors.
 MATE is a fork of GNOME 2.
 * [Pantheon](https://elementary.io) - Pantheon is the default desktop environment originally created for the elementary OS distribution.
 It is written from scratch using Vala and the GTK3 toolkit.
 With regards to usability and appearance, the desktop has some similarities with GNOME Shell and Mac OS X.